Skip to main content

 "the one in power of God guarded through faith to the extent of salvation to be revealed in the last time" (1 Peter 1:5)

-Peter writes we are “guarded through faith.”
+As children of God set apart, we are “guarded through faith.”
 The phrase uses the Greek word phroureō (φρουρέω), which is a military term meaning "to guard," "to keep watch," or "to garrison."
 It describes a protective force surrounding a city or a fortress.
 Paul uses these words when speaking about the Law, a time before faith came.
 "Before faith came, they were guarded (phroureō), imprisoned (synkleiō) until the point of faith was revealed.
 Thus the Law was a guardian (paidagōgos) to the extent of Christ, so that righteousness is from faith.
 Now faith has come (erchomai) we no longer exist under a guardian (paidagōgos)" (Galatians 3:23-25).

-Next, we read “imprisoned until the point of faith was revealed,” which we look to Jesus “the author (archēgos, founder, author) and perfecter (teleiotēs, maturer)” (Hebrews 12:2).
+Next, we read “imprisoned until the point of faith was revealed,” which we look to Jesus “the author (archēgos, founder, author) and perfecter (teleiotēs, maturer)” of our faith (Hebrews 12:2).
 The writer of Hebrews tells us the Law had no power to perfect or mature, nor did service in the temple, which the Holy Spirit teaches us today, as in 1 John 2:26-27 to abide in the author and perfecter of faith.

 There exists a nuisance here deserving of future study, there was a time before faith came in Jesus but they were accounted righteous through faith.
 In the old covenant they did see the promises of God from a far, Hebrews 11 implies faith or seeing things unseen, but they did not receive the promises so that the promises would come to all from faith, those who were near and to us who were far.
-The gospel thus Paul writes was preached to Abraham beforehand, so the promise has basis in the eternal covenant, in the coming Messiah who is Abraham’s descendant the promise speaks of and in whom all nations would be blessed.
-Thus as Ephesians 1 states we have received in Christ what God has eternally purposed before he created the world.

 In Power of God